By Dr. Gary Edwards

 - Resolve Concerns in a Timely Fashion.
 Consumers today expect acknowledgement and response in a timely fashion.
 Although some brands are still experimenting with social media channels, it’s important to recognize that instances of feedback in social media are very real expressions of how a customer is feeling about an experience with a product or service.
 In spirit, it is still very similar to feedback from more traditional channels such as customer surveys.
 As with negative feedback uncovered through surveys, the key is to be able to route the feedback and alert the correct stakeholder in a timely fashion.
 Being acknowledged and having an issue resolved in a timely fashion can be a powerful tool in brands’ ongoing efforts to develop deeper relationships with their customers.

 - Implement CRM Tools.
 Customer rescue and alerting tools that have been in play for years can be adapted to handle complaints from these new social channels to ensure all aspects of feedback are taken into account.
 Bringing all communication channels together into one Customer Relationship Management (CRM) platform for a holistic view of customer issues is needed.
 With this technology in place, customer feedback through these various channels has and always will be one of the oldest and best ways to not only resolve an issue, but to build customer loyalty.
-New CRM tools take into account these new mediums for feedback, and make these interactions easier to manage at a large scale.
+New CRM tools take into account these new mediums for feedback and make these interactions easier to manage at a large scale.

 - Aggregate Positive and Negative Feedback.
 While it’s tempting to focus exclusively on reactive responses to negative feedback, there are also deeper insights to be had from these same comments.
 Again, much like what we’ve learned from years of customer experience surveys, it’s important to look at customer feedback gathered through social media—both negative and positive—in aggregate, not just at the individual comment level.
 By collecting a larger pool of feedback data (and also combining and comparing it with other sources of feedback) brands can be proactive in mining insights from social media channels.
 In doing so, customer feedback provides an opportunity to uncover unexpected trends, both negative and positive.
-By leveraging tools that can provide context and sentiment analysis (text analytics) alongside action planning and enablement tools, a well designed customer experience management program can not only help brands keep their fingers on the pulse of what their customers are saying, but more importantly provide guidance on customers’ unmet needs.
+By leveraging tools that can provide context and sentiment analysis (text analytics) alongside action planning and enablement tools, a well-designed customer experience management program can not only help brands keep their fingers on the pulse of what their customers are saying, but more importantly provide guidance on customers’ unmet needs.
 Beneath negative sentiment, one can behold the “gold” of what consumers really desire.

 Dr. Gary Edwards, Chief Customer Officer at Empathica, is responsible for oversight of sales, marketing, client strategy, marketing science and retail insights.
 Gary is involved in solving business challenges with research and technology solutions.
 He has served a key leadership role during program development, implementation, and follow-up with clients for the past eight years at Empathica.
 For over 15 years prior, Gary led worldwide and domestic research projects in customer and employee research.
+Catch up on Twitter: @DoctorGE.